elixir-luxembourg/julia-training/README.md

 1. Start Julia, usually by typing `julia` into the console.
 If you are greeted by a colorful logo and a green prompt saying `julia>`, it worked out.
 2. In Julia interpreter, switch to packaging mode by pressing `]`.
 The prompt should change color to blue and display versioning information, likely as `(@v1.5) pkg>`.
 3. To the packaging prompt, type `add IJulia`.
 Very likely, you will see some green messages about new packages and IJulia will get installed without problems.
-If you encounter problems, let us know (ideally send us the red error messages), we will try to help you .
+If you encounter problems, let us know (ideally send us the red error messages), we will try to help you.

 ## Course materials